YangshuaiWang/FoundationModel0/README.md

 # FoundationModel0

-This repositropy mainly collects the essential information of one of the best foundation model in atomistic materials chemistry:
+This repository mainly collects the essential information of one of the best foundation models in atomistic materials chemistry:

 1. What are the MACE-MP-0 models?
 https://github.com/ACEsuit/mace?tab=readme-ov-file#pretrained-foundation-models